Managing Mental Health in Paediatric Acute Care

 Importance of taking the right approach: case study examples and outcomes explained

-Insight and understanding for overcoming the challenges of implementing children and young people centred communication
+Insight and understanding for overcoming the challenges of implementing a children and young persons’ communication model

-Developing and sustaining good communication using the Me first approach: how it works in practice
+Developing and sustaining the communication model: how it works in practice

-Evidenced insight into the impact of good communication on children and young people’s experience in mental health services
+Evidenced insight into the impact on mental health and wellbeing challenges

-Rachel Naunton, Me first Project Lead, Great Ormond Street Hospital for Children NHS Foundation Trust
+Rachel Naunton, Specialist Paediatric Physiotherapist, Mildred Creak Unit & Me first Project Facilitator, Great Ormond Street Hospital for Children NHS Foundation Trust

 Share knowledge on how your service can work productively toward achieving effective mental health care with acute paediatric services, with informative presentations by: